asteroid-lang/asteroid/README.md

 # Asteroid: The Programming Language

-Asteroid is an open-source, dynamically typed, multi-paradigm programming language heavily influenced by [Python](https://www.python.org), [Rust](https://www.rust-lang.org), [ML](https://www.smlnj.org), and [Prolog](http://www.swi-prolog.org) currently under development at the University of Rhode Island.
+Asteroid open source, dynamically typed, multi-paradigm programming language heavily influenced by [Python](https://www.python.org), [Rust](https://www.rust-lang.org), [ML](https://www.smlnj.org), and [Prolog](http://www.swi-prolog.org) currently under development at the University of Rhode Island.
 Asteroid implements a new programming paradigm called *pattern-matching oriented programming*.
 In this new programming paradigm patterns and pattern matching are supported by all major programming language constructs making programs succinct and robust.
 Furthermore, patterns themselves are first-class citizens and as such can be passed to and returned from functions as well as manipulated computationally.
+For more information and a user guide for the language you can check out Asteroid at its [Github repository](https://github.com/lutzhamel/asteroid).

 ## The Basics

-OK, before we get started here is the obligatory *Hello World!* program written in Asteroid,
+OK, before we get started here is the obligatory ''Hello World!'' program written in Asteroid,
 ```
 load "io".
 println "Hello World!".
 ```
 Since pattern matching is at the core of Asteroid we find that the simplest pattern matching occurs in Asteroid's `let` statement.
 For example,
 ```
 let [x,2,y] = [1,2,3].
 ```
-here the list `[1,2,3]` is matched against the pattern `[x,2,y]` successfully with the corresponding assignments `x` &map; 1 and `y` &map; 3.
+here the list  `[1,2,3]` is matched against the pattern `[x,2,y]` successfully with the corresponding assignments x→1 and y→3.
 Pattern matching can also occur in iteration.
 Consider the following program that prints out the names of persons whose name contains a lower case 'p',
 ```
 load "io".

 -- define what persons look like

 structure Person with
     data name.
     data age.
     data gender.
     end

 -- define a list of persons

 let people = [
     Person("George", 32, "M"),
     Person("Sophie", 46, "F"),
     Person("Oliver", 21, "X")
     ].

 -- print names of persons that contain 'p'

 for Person(name:".*p.*",_,_) in people do
   println name.
 end
 ```
 In the for-loop we pattern-match Person objects and then use regular expressions on the name.
 The output of this program is,
 ```
 Sophie
 ```

-## Pattern Matching in Function Arguments
+## Object-Oriented Programming in Asteroid

-Pattern matching can also happen on function arguments using the `with` or `orwith` keywords.
-This can be viewed as multiple dynamic dispatch.
-Here is the canonical factorial program written in Asteroid,
+Asteroid also supports OO style programming.
+Here is the [dog example](https://docs.python.org/3/tutorial/classes.html) from the Python documentation implemented in Asteroid.
+This example builds a list of dog objects that all know some tricks.
+We then loop over the list and find all the dogs that know "roll over" as their first trick using pattern matching.
+The `[ _ | _ ]` is known as the head-tail operator related to the cons function in Lisp and allows you to decompose a list into the first element and the rest of the list.
 ```
--- Factorial

 load "io".

+-- Dog objects
+structure Dog with

+  data name.
+  data tricks.

+  -- member function
-function fact
+  function add_trick
-    with 0 do
+    with (self, new_trick) do
-        return 1
-    orwith n do
-        return n * fact (n-1).
+      let self @tricks = self @tricks + [new_trick].
     end

-println ("The factorial of 3 is: " + fact (3)).
+  -- constructor
+  function __init__
+    with (self, name) do
+      let self @name = name.
+      let self @tricks = [].
+    end

+  end -- structure

+-- Fido the dog
+let fido = Dog("Fido").
+fido @add_trick("roll over").
+fido @add_trick("play dead").

+-- Buddy the dog
+let buddy = Dog("Buddy").
+buddy @add_trick("roll over").
+buddy @add_trick("sit stay").

+-- Fifi the dog
+let fifi = Dog("Fifi").
+fifi @add_trick("sit stay").

+-- print out all the names of dogs
+-- whose first trick is 'roll over'.
+let dogs = [fido, buddy, fifi].

+for Dog(name, ["roll over"|_]) in dogs do
+    println (name + " does roll over").
+end
 ```
-As one would expect, the output is,
+The output is,
 ```
-The factorial of 3 is: 6
+Fido does roll over
+Buddy does roll over
 ```

-The following quicksort implementation has slightly more complicated patterns for the function arguments.
-Asteroid inherits this functionality from functional programming languages such as ML.
+## Pattern Matching in Functions

+Asteroid supports functional programming style pattern matching on the arguments to a function dispatching the function implementation corresponding to the pattern matched.
+This is related to multiple dispatch implemented in languages like [Raku](https://www.raku.org/).
+The following Quicksort implementation demonstrates this functionality.
+Here we see three distinct patterns each with their own implementation of the corresponding function body,
 ```
 -- Quicksort